 |If the original death certificate is returned||If the original death certificate IS NOT returned|

-The price of a standard death certificate applies
+The price of a legal death certificate applies

-Shipping fees cannot be refunded if you decide to collect your certificate(s) in person.
+We can't refund shipping fees if you decide to collect your certificate(s) in person.